 Pay with your debit or credit card

 1Life does not levy any additional charges for bounced debit orders.
 However, if you pay your premium using the apps detailed above you will need a few minutes of data to complete the transaction, usually less than 1 minute.
-Your bank may charge for unpaid debit orders.
+Your bank may charge for bounced debit orders.

-1Life does not send information about unpaid debit orders to credit bureaus but your bank might.
+1Life does not send information about unpaid debit orders to credit bureaus, but your bank might.
 Too many unpaid debit orders may reflect negatively on your credit record.

-We want you and your family to be covered in case of an unexpected event but if premiums are not paid for three months, your policy will lapse and you won’t be covered.
+We want you and your family to be covered in case of an unexpected event, but if premiums are not paid for three months, your policy will lapse and you won’t be covered.

 What should I do if I’ve changed my banking details?

 Not all banks notify us of a change in banking details.
 If your details have changed or you have moved to a new bank, you should inform us of the changes.
 You can call our client services team on 0860 10 51 94 or change your details on our online policyholder portal.

 We know how important your 1Life policy is to you and your family.
 If you are in difficulty and don’t have enough in your bank account to cover the premium, talk to us about making alternative arrangements, such as debiting at a later date.
 Debit orders are usually submitted to banks a few days before they are due, so you will need to give us at least three working days’ notice to make alternative arrangements and prevent a debit order from being bounced.